TundraClimate/endolphine/README.md

 # TODO

 - Impl for the realtime displaying system
+- Improve input mode
 - Add a command mode
+- Replace globals into the "state"
 - Improve the rendering system to nvim like
   - Make renderings independently as one "window" per grid
   - Allow widgets to be rendered to variable size